Jorb/project-euler-96-su-doku/README.md

 First pass, I am going to try to write it by hand.
 I have never really played SuDoku so I want to use this exercise to help myself understand the game better.

 1. Looked up basic SuDoku algorithms: https://en.wikipedia.org/wiki/Sudoku_solving_algorithms
-- Decided on brute force search for simplicity
+- Decided on backtracking brute force search for simplicity
 2. Chose C# .NET Console app to implement.
 3. Decided on success metric.
 - Validate each puzzle